March 2023

 UI designs

-We believe that my making the home screen more tailored to a learners needs, will result in higher levels of engagement across the app.
+We believe that by making the home screen more tailored to a learners needs, will result in higher levels of engagement across the app.

 Competitor analysis